sylhare/Type-on-Strap/pages/success.md

 ### Your application has been submitted successfully!

-Selected applicants will be notified no later than April 7.
+Selected applicants will be notified as soon as possible.

 <br>